 From the very beginning of God’s story, His kingdom has come through multiplication.
 At Church at Charlotte, we want to employ God’s methodology and multiply all things that reflect His goodness.
 Therefore, we are about multiplying disciples, churches, leaders, justice, beauty, and everything else that reflects the heart of God for His creation.
 This is how His kingdom comes and that’s why it’s something we value so deeply.

 Scripture tells the story of salvation and the majesty of God displayed in Jesus.
 When we gather together in worship, we continually retell that story of hope and renewal and engage with the Living God who is at work in our lives.
 Worship does not end when our weekend services are over.
 Rather, our corporate gatherings lead and fuel us to be sent out as worshippers in our world.

 As Christians, we want to be salt and light to our city and world.
 Bringing gospel hope and renewal means not being divisive or seeking conflict for its own sake.
 We hold to the truths of Scripture, and we do not waver from them.
 However, we approach our neighbors with an attitude that draws them closer to Christ, rather than pushing them away.

 We recognize that God has sovereignly placed us in our neighborhoods and workplaces to intentionally invest in those around us.
 Additionally, our church community is to be a place where peer, mentor, and intergenerational relationships can be sought out and where we can mutually disciple one another.
 When we intentionally invest in these relationships, our sense of belonging and purpose will flourish.

 To learn more about our centralized staff and campus ministry staff, visit the staff page.

-Jim joined the staff of Church at Charlotte in 1976.
-He has been Senior Pastor since February 1982, and is the primary teacher and visionary for the ministry.
-Email Jim.
+Chris joined the staff of Church at Charlotte in September 2018.
+He is the primary teacher and visionary for the ministry.
+Email Chris.

 Senior Executive Pastor